 This broad-based Civil Engineering programme provides sound academic training for the professional engineer.

 Civil engineering graduates are in great demand.
-Careers in civil and architectural engineering offer the highest paid jobs for graduates in the UK (source: Telegraph 10 best paid jobs for graduates, Aug 2015).
+Careers in civil and structural engineering offer some of the highest paid jobs for graduates in the UK (source: Telegraph Graduate jobs: Top 10 starting salaries, June 2017).

 Programme in detail

-You will study mathematics relevant to engineering; structural materials; solids and structures; computer-aided drawing and design, and will be introduced to the principles of management for the construction industry.
+You will study maths relevant to engineering; structural materials; computer-aided drawing, analysis and design, and will be introduced to the principles of management for the construction industry.
 Site visits are integral to the programme, as are various individual and group design exercises.

 Department Key Facts